 At level 7 a monk begin to create its own master technique.
 Spells do more damage than its other spells and costs more health to use.
 The player must work with the observer to determine this ability’s stats.

 The koobari monk use a combination of health, chi, and combat reactions to use their abilities.
 To cast energy magic the monk uses their health points or hp and it regenerates through healing and rest.
 Chi is used by the monks to use their striking abilities.
-Monks can store chi equal to wisdom bonus and it generates 1 chi from basic strikes, casting spells, and by consuming an action.
+Monks can store chi equal to CPB and it generates 1 chi from basic strikes, casting spells, and by consuming an action.
 Combat reactions or cr are used for defensive abilities.
-The monk can store cr equal to their dexterity bonus.
+The monk can store cr equal to their CPB.
 Cr is generated by spending chi at a rate of 1 cr per chi spent and by successful defenses.
 The monk generates 2 chi on critical hits and 2 cr on critical defenses.
 Chi and combat reactions fade out of combat.

 Koobar, Wisdom + CPB vs Difficulty 16, 1 chi